vueuse/vueuse/packages/core/useBluetooth/index.md

 This sample illustrates the use of the Web Bluetooth API to read battery level and be notified of changes from a nearby Bluetooth Device advertising Battery information with Bluetooth Low Energy.

-Here, we use the characteristicvaluechanged event listener to handle reading battery level characteristic value.
+Here, we use the characteristic value changed event listener to handle reading battery level characteristic value.
 This event listener will optionally handle upcoming notifications as well.

 ```ts
 import { pausableWatch, useBluetooth } from '@vueuse/core'